pimvh/wireguard/README.md

 # TLDR - What will happen if I run this

 - install wireguard
-- generate server config/keys (on remote)
+- generate server config/keys (on remote target)
-- generate client config (locally)
+- generate client config where requested
-- save client configs (locally)
+- save client configs where requested (can be set see vars)
+- bring the wg interface up (using systemd)
+- show wg config when requested